Completed Wisconsin recount confirms Biden’s win over Trump

 Wisconsin finished a recount of its presidential results on Sunday, confirming Democrat Joe Biden's victory over President Donald Trump in the key battleground state.
 Trump vowed to challenge the outcome in court even before the recount concluded.

-Taken together, the two counties barely budged Biden's winning margin of about 20,600 votes.
+Taken together, the two counties barely budged Biden's winning margin of about 20,600 votes, giving the winner a net gain of 87 votes.

 “As we have said, the recount only served to reaffirm Joe Biden’s victory in Wisconsin," Danielle Melfi, who led Biden's campaign in Wisconsin, said in a statement to The Associated Press.